bash Is Not sh

 variety of systems there is!

 That’s fine!
-As mentioned before, env
+As mentioned before, env is fucking magic!

-, for the interpreter specified, and use it!
+It will search your $PATH, for the interpreter specified, and use it!

-While we’ve established that #!/bin/bash
+While we’ve established that #!/bin/bash isn’t portable, #!/usr/bin/env bash

 is!

-will result in env
+Using #!/usr/bin/env bash will result in env searching your $PATH for

-any version of bash
+any version of bash it can find.

-This means whether bash
+This means whether bash is at /bin/bash, /usr/local/bin/bash, or anywhere

-else, you’ll be able to correctly call bash
+else, you’ll be able to correctly call bash and use them there bashisms to

 your heart’s content!